faisal-fa094424/683-assigment2/README.md

 ## Repository Contents

-Assingment_2_with_outputs_.ipynb: The primary Python notebook containing environment setup, RAG initialization, extended evaluation logs, and the Mendeley citation system.
+Assingment_2_with_outputs_.ipynb ( Please run in google collab): The primary Python notebook containing environment setup, RAG initialization, extended evaluation logs, and the Mendeley citation system.

 research_papers/: A directory containing the 15 research PDFs used as the foundation for the vectorized knowledge base.